 - Facilitator: $1,500–5,000 if using external support

-- Transportation: Variable based on team location
+- Transportation: variable based on team location

-Ways to Optimize Budget
+Ways to optimize budget

 - Midweek dates: Tuesday–Thursday often has better rates

-- Off-peak seasons: Spring and fall offer excellent value
+- Off-peak seasons: spring and fall offer excellent value

-- Self-catered meals: Cooking together is both budget-friendly and bonding
+- Self-catered meals: cooking together is both budget-friendly and bonding

-- On-site activities: Properties with built-in amenities reduce additional costs
+- On-site activities: properties with built-in amenities reduce additional costs

-- Local vs. distant: A closer retreat means less travel expense and time
+- Local vs. distant: a closer retreat means less travel expense and time

-Calculate ROI
+Calculate the ROI

 A $15,000 retreat for a team of 15 is $1,000 per person.
-If it prevents even one resignation (average cost: $15-30K to replace) or sparks one innovation that drives revenue, the ROI is clear.
+If it prevents even one resignation (average cost: $15–30K to replace) or sparks one innovation that drives revenue, the ROI is obvious.

-Keys to Retreat Success
+Keys to retreat success.

-Before the Retreat
+Before the retreat

 - Define clear objectives — what should change as a result?